 Disclosure/Code Disclosure Response 202 MARKET PRESENCE 202-1 RATIOS OF STANDARD ENTRY LEVEL WAGE BY GENDER COMPARED TO LOCAL MINIMUM WAGE Emera's current compensation structure does not include rates that are below minimum wage.
-205 ANTI-CORRUPTION ANTI-CORRUPTION 205-1 OPERATIONS ASSESSED FOR RISKS RELATED TO CORRUPTION Each Emera operating company maintains an anti-corruption compliance program under Emera's Compliance Management System (CMS), Anti-Corruption Policy and Anti-Corruption Program Standard.
-While all programs require employee intermediary identification, training and awareness, Emera companies with government relations personnel are subject to activity and expense monitoring.
-Emera Anti-Corruption Policy 205-2 COMMUNICATION AND TRAINING ABOUT ANTI-CORRUPTION POLICIES AND PROCEDURES Emera has an Anti-Corruption Policy with a focus on bribery prevention at all levels of government interaction.
-Emera's Anti-Corruption Compliance Program requires identification of employees whose roles require them to interact with government officials and targets them for anti-corruption training and awareness.
+205 ANTI-CORRUPTION 205-1 OPERATIONS ASSESSED FOR RISKS RELATED TO CORRUPTION Under the direction of Emera's Enterprise Risk Management (ERM) and Compliance functions, corruption and bribery risks are assessed at the Emera enterprise, Emera operating company, and at the government relations program levels, as applicable.
+Emera Anti-Corruption Policy 205-2 COMMUNICATION AND TRAINING ABOUT ANTI-CORRUPTION POLICIES AND PROCEDURES Emera has an Anti-Corruption Policy that prohibits the unlawful giving of anything of value to a government official at all levels of government interaction.
+All Emera employees are trained on and expected to know Emera's Code of Conduct, which includes specific content on engaging in political activity and related anti-corruption/bribery expectations.
+Emera Companies follow Emera's Anti-Corruption Standard, which requires the identification of employees whose roles interact with government officials and targets them for more comprehensive anti-corruption training and awareness.
 These roles include government relations, executive, account management, business development, permits & permissions, and regulatory affairs.
-New employees in these roles are trained as part of employee onboarding, and all identified employees are required to undertake recurring training.
-Roles with higher corruption risk are subject to pre-employment corruption screening and regular review of expense accounts.
-Additionally, corruption risk of lobbyists, contractors, and suppliers are assessed as part of Emera's Third-Party Risk Management (TPRM) Program.
-Emera Anti-Corruption Policy 205-3 CONFIRMED INCIDENTS OF CORRUPTION AND ACTION TAKEN Emera has not confirmed any corruption incidents through quarterly compliance certifications from Emera Company Anti-Corruption Program Managers and Compliance Officers to the Emera Chief Risk & Sustainability Officer.
-207 TAX 207-1 APPROACH TO TAX 207-2 TAX GOVERNANCE, CONTROL AND RISK MANAGEMENT 207-2 STAKEHOLDER ENGAGEMENT AND MANAGEMENT OF CONCERNS RELATED TO TAX 207-2 COUNTRY-BY-COUNTRY REPORTING Emera has established a Corporate Tax team whose responsibility is to ensure that Emera and its Subsidiaries are compliant with the legal tax filing obligations in the jurisdictions in which Emera and its subsidiaries operate.
+New employees in these roles are trained as part of employee onboarding, and all identified employees are required to recertify anti-corruption training on a recurring basis.
+Government relations roles with higher corruption risk are subject to pre-employment corruption screening and regular review of expense accounts.
+Additionally, corruption risk of lobbyists, contractors, and suppliers are assessed as part of Emera Company's Third-Party Risk Management (TPRM) Program.
+Emera Anti-Corruption Policy 205-3 CONFIRMED INCIDENTS OF CORRUPTION AND ACTION TAKEN Emera has not confirmed any corruption incidents through quarterly compliance certifications from Emera Company Anti-Corruption Program Managers and Compliance Officers to the Emera Executive Vice President, Legal and General Counsel.
+207 TAX 207-1 207-2 207-2 207-2 APPROACH TO TAX TAX GOVERNANCE, CONTROL AND RISK MANAGEMENT STAKEHOLDER ENGAGEMENT AND MANAGEMENT OF CONCERNS RELATED TO TAX COUNTRY-BY-COUNTRY REPORTING Emera has established a Corporate Tax team whose responsibility is to ensure that Emera and its subsidiaries are compliant with the legal tax filing obligations in the jurisdictions in which Emera and its subsidiaries operate.
 The Corporate Tax team focuses on ensuring that Emera and its subsidiaries remit their taxes in accordance with the tax legislation and tax treaties applicable to their respective jurisdictions.
-The Corporate Tax team works internally and with its advisors to ensure that any tax incentives available in connection with the transition to clean energy are capitalized upon, where applicable.
-Ultimate ownership of the tax functives with the CFO.
+The Corporate Tax team works internally and with its advisors to ensure that any tax incentives available in connection with the transition to clean energy are capitalized upon where applicable.
+Ultimate ownership of the tax function rests with the CFO.
 The CFO is aware of all material transactions, tax or otherwise, within the business.
 At a minimum, on an annual basis, the Corporate Tax team provides an update to the Audit Committee that addresses any material changes to tax policies, processes and legislation, tax planning initiatives, tax payments and reporting, and pending tax audits or assessments for Emera and its subsidiaries.
 Emera files a Country by Country (CBC) report with the Canada Revenue Agency.
 The CBC report is a form that multinational enterprise groups are required to complete and file annually to provide information of their global operations in each tax jurisdiction where they do business.
 This filing requirement is part of a global initiative by the Organization for Economic Cooperation and Development (OECD)/G20 to enhance transparency for tax administrations.